DenSinH/DenSinH/_posts/2020-06-12-starting-the-GBA.markdown

 The ARM7TDMI has 16 general use 32 bit registers.
 They are called general use, but register 15 (R15) is the PC, so storing values in this for arithmetic will not work, and R14 is usually used as link register (LR), storing a value to return to after we execute a function of some sort.
 R13 is used as the stack pointer (SP).
 Some of these can be banked (so swapped out for other ones) depending on what mode we are in.
 When we are in User/System mode, we use the "normal" registers.
 The only modes that are relevant for the GBA only bank registers 13 and 14.

+In ARM mode, we can see all 16 non-banked registers, and in THUMB mode we can generally only see the lowest 8.
+However, in some THUMB instructions, the LR or the SP can be used, and in the "Hi register operations" instruction, values can be read or written to registers R8-R15.

 There are 5 more registers, one for each mode other than User/System (so only 2 are relevant): the SPSR.
 This stands for Special Program Status Register.
 Whenever a mode change happens, the value of the CPSR is copied into this register, so that when we return from, say, an interrupt, we can just resume as normal.

 After all of this was implemented, it was time to start working on the instructions.
 All of these are explained very well in GBATek and the manual, so I will not describe those in detail.
 Something that is good to know, is that the Undefined instruction, and every Coprocessor related instruction does NOT apply to the GBA.
 The GBA does not use these instructions, and Undefined mode is invalid, so the Undefined instruction would not make much sense.

+Decoding these instructions I did in a way different (and better) way than the NES.
+What I did was make a lookup table (LUT) of all the instructions.
+What type of instruction you use is determined only by a subset of the bits in the instruction, the rest are simply parameters.
+For ARM instructions, the mode is determined by 12 bits: bits 27-20 and bits 7-4.
+For THUMB you only need the top 6 bits.
+What I did was create a `delegate` type for my instructions, which for ARM was

+{% highlight csharp %}
+private delegate int ARMInstruction(uint Instruction);
+private ARMInstruction[] ARMInstructions = new ARMInstruction[0x1000];  // 12 bits determine the instruction
+{% endhighlight %}

+and then before the CPU started running, I initialized this table to the correct instructions:

+{% highlight csharp %}
+private void InitARM()
+{
+    for (uint Instruction = 0; Instruction < 0x1000; Instruction++)
+    {
+        // Bits 27-20 and 7-4 of an instruction
+        switch ((Instruction & 0xc00) >> 10)
+        {
+            case 0b00:
+                // Data Processing / Multiply / Multiply Long / Single Data Swap / Branch & Exchange / Halfword Data Transfer
+                if ((Instruction & 0xfcf) == 0x009)
+                {
+                    // Multiply
+                    this.ARMInstructions[Instruction] = this.Multiply;
+                }
+                else if ((Instruction & 0xf8f) == 0x089)
+                {
+                    // Multiply Long
+                    this.ARMInstructions[Instruction] = this.MultiplyLong;
+                }
+                else if ((Instruction & 0xfbf) == 0x109)
+                ...
+{% endhighlight %}
+This allows for quick access to the type of instruction we want to execute.

 When testing your emulator in the beginning, it might be nice to compare it to existing emulators (such as [mGBA](https://mgba.io/), or [No$GBA](https://www.nogba.com/)).
 Both of these have a way to produce logs, so you could implement something like it for your own, and compare it to the logs produced by these 2 (pretty accurate) emulators.